jojijacobk/Test-Driven-Development-Knowledge/README.md

 # How to build a software as driven by TDD

-- Start envisioning the software by writing **acceptance tests**.
+- Start developing a software by defining the **acceptance tests** of that software.
+  - Wite _stories_ to capture the requirement of a software.
+You may classify the _stories_ into _epics_ to group together similar themed stories.
+  - Write _acceptance criteria_ to substantiate the story by describing what a stakeholder/tester/user expects to see once this piece of code is written
+  - Convert this acceptance criteria into _acceptance tests_ to drive the development of our story till it's finishing point.
-- Then write **unit tests** with the aim to drive your code into the piece of software as defined by acceptance tests.
+- Write **unit tests** with the aim to build your code into piece of software that caters to the _acceptance tests_.

 ## Acceptance tests